restarian/brace_umd/README.md

 **License: MIT**

 **Bonuses:**
+* Adds zero new namespaces
-* Provides automatic anonymous module creation for amdefine modules.
+* Provides automatic anonymous module creation for amdefine modules
+* Provides a way to switch between definition types without altering source code
+* Allows for almost total minification of wrapped source code using most of the uglify-js options
+* Expands to incorporate other definitions
-* Well commented, professional code
+* Well commented, professionally engineered and thoroughly documented code
-* Thoroughly documented
-* Vast and deep unit tests on Windows 10 and Ubuntu 16.04
+* Vast and deep unit tests on Windows 10 and Ubuntu 16

 **Caveats:**
   * Requires nodejs version 5 or greater
   * An id string must be used in order to have native global Object support in environments other than nodejs.
-Otherwise, it can be omitted to supply the other definitions.
-However, this is not an issue if the module is ran through the requirejs optimizer.
+Otherwise, it can be omitted to work with the other definitions.
+However, this is not an issue if the module is ran through the requirejs optimizer (which adds ids to all modules).

-Brace UMD is better than other more simple module definition wrappers by enabling uglifyjs functionality.
-This allows for use of the r.js optimizer regardless of what definitions are contained within the module.
-The module definition is only loaded and used if the correlated call to it is contained within the script.
-E.g. The amdefine module is not loaded unless a call to define is inside of the script.
+**Brace UMD is better than other more simple module definition wrappers** by enabling uglifyjs functionality and option data.
+This allows for use of the requirejs optimizer regardless of what definitions are contained within the module.
+An AMD library is only loaded and used if the correlated call to it is contained within the script.
+E.g. The *amdefine* module is not loaded unless a call to *define* is inside of the script.
 Otherwise, a proxy function is supplied for the supported definitions.

-Note: it is acceptable to use mangle and mangle properties with the umd source and in the r.js optimizing process.
-This is done through the use of build config which can be passed to the r.js build config file (see [use with r.js](https://github.com/restarian/brace_umd/blob/master/doc/optimizer.md), for more information.
+**Note**: it is acceptable to use mangle and mangle properties with the UMD source and in the requirejs optimizing process.
+This is done by storing the build config options used and then passing them back into uglify-js via the r.js build config file (see [using with requirejs](https://github.com/restarian/brace_umd/blob/master/doc/optimizer.md), for more information.

 **Below is the UMD script.
 The following code will work in nodejs or the browser with and can use any of the supported definitions:**